wmadfaa/personal-website/src/data/blog/blog-post-1/index.md

     }
 }
 ```

----
 **NOTE**

-the styles inside ```@media (prefers-color-scheme: light) {...}``` will be applied if the user has notified the system that he prefers the light theme or if he has not expressed an active preference.
+the styles inside `@media (prefers-color-scheme: light) {...}` will be applied if the user has notified the system that he prefers the light theme or if he has not expressed an active preference.

----

----
 **TIP**

 you can change the prefers-color-scheme directly from the 'Rendering panel' in Chrome developer-tools.

-1. 1 Open the Chrome Developer tools
+1. Open the Chrome Developer tools
-2. 2 Open the Command Control: Ctrl+Shift+P or Command+Shift+P (Mac)
+2. Open the Command Control: Ctrl+Shift+P or Command+Shift+P (Mac)
-3. 3 Type "Show rendering"
+3. Type "Show rendering"
-4. 4 Set the Emulate CSS media feature prefers-color-scheme to the value you want to debug
+4. Set the Emulate CSS media feature prefers-color-scheme to the value you want to debug
----